Welcome to Gateway Park in Fort Worth.

 without looking for bicycle traffic.

-The Orange, Brown, Green, and Red will go to areas of complex mountain bike trails built and maintained by
+The Area East of the river will go areas of complex mountain bike trails built and maintained by FWMBA

 The courses will go near some soccer fields and baseball fields.
 Please do not run through any fields